beckyw5/ai-python/documentation/dictionary.md

 Path cost
 - numerical cost associated with a given path.

+Queue
+- first-in first-out
+- the first node added to the frontier, will be the first node we remove and explore

 Solution
 - a sequence of actions that leads from the inital state to the goal state.

+Stack
+- last-in first-out data type
+- the last thing I add to the frontier, will be the first thing I remove from the frontier.

 State
 - a configuration for the agent and its environment.